Ivo-Balbaert/The_Way_to_Jai/book/5_Constants, variables, types and operations.md

 main :: () {
     n := 2;
     m := 3;
-  // swap doesn't work like you would expect:
   // n, m = m, n;
   // print("n is % and m is %\n", n, m); // (1) => n is 3 and m is 3

     s, p := "abc", 13;
   // this gives an error:
   // s, p = p, s; // => Error: Type mismatch.
 Type wanted: string; type given: s64.

-  // But there our swapping procedures in Basic:
-    Swap(*n, *m);
-    print("n is % and m is %\n", n, m); // => n is 3 and m is 2

-    n2 := 2; m2 := 3;
-    n2, m2 = swap(n2, m2);
-    print("n2 is % and m2 is %\n", n2, m2); // => n2 is 3 and m2 is 2
 }
 ```

 A swap like n, m = m, n; is allowed, but doesn't work in Jai like you would expect (see line (1)): both variables get the same value.
 When n and m are of different types an error results, because then they would have to change type, which is not allowed.

-> Advanced:
-    However, module _Basic_ contains 2 swap procedures (Look them up! - both polymorphic, see ??):
-  - Swap: uses pointers and << to a temp value
-  - swap: inline, returns two values with **#must**, which means that they must be handled.
+But see ?? for built-in swap procedures.

 ## 5.7 - More about printing